Spooky cookies and more Halloween tricks for celebrating with kids at home

 Forget perfect: Do you do things exactly right the first time you try them?
 Neither will kids.
 This is the time to laugh at mistakes and talk about what you learned from them, so you help little ones build confidence and skills.

 Clean up together: Once the sweets are in the oven, it’s time to clean.
-Encourage kids to put the various ingredients away, wash dishes and wipe counters.
+Encourage kids to put the ingredients away, wash dishes and wipe counters.

 And, if you’re unable to share the holiday with family or friends, take pictures and share them, so everyone can enjoy the sweet memories you are making.